xmos/lib_xud/module_xud/doc/standard_reqs.rst

 -  ``GET_DESCRIPTOR``

     - Returns the relevant descriptors.
-See ::ref:`sec_hid_ex_descriptors` for further details.
-Note, some changes of returned descirptor will occur based on the current bus speed the device is running, again see ::ref:`sec_hid_ex_descriptors` for details.
+See :ref:`sec_hid_ex_descriptors` for further details.
+Note, some changes of returned descriptor will occur based on the current bus speed the device is running, again see :ref:`sec_hid_ex_descriptors` for details.

         -  ``DEVICE``